ymuv1/QuantumOptics.jl/docs/source/documentation/quantumsystems/nlevel.rst

     psi2 = nlevelstate(b, 2)
     psi1 = transition(b, 1, 2)

-N-Level systems are mostly used as idealized model when the relevant physics can be captured even in a very small subspace of the complete Hilbert space.
+N-Level systems are mostly used as idealized model when the relevant physics can be captured in a small subspace of the complete Hilbert space.
 For example an atom often can be represented by a few relevant levels.

 For these kinds of systems the :jl:type:`NLevelBasis` can be used.
 Essentially it is defined just as::